Bereavement in Judaism: Donating organs

-Being an organ donor is absolutely prohibited by some, and permitted, in principle, by others.

 According to some Jewish denominations, once death has been clearly established, provided that instructions have been left in a written living will, donation may be done.
 However, there are a number of practical difficulties for those who wish to adhere strictly to Jewish law.
 For example, someone who is dead by clinical standards may not yet be dead according to Jewish law.
 Jewish law does not permit donation of organs that are vital for survival from a donor who is in a near-dead state but who is not yet dead according to Jewish law.
 Orthodox and Haredi Jews may need to consult their rabbis on a case-by-case basis.

 Since 2001, with the founding of the Halachic Organ Donor Society, organ donation has become more common in modern orthodox Jewish communities, especially with the support of rabbis like Moshe Tendler and Norman Lamm.